-Jeneé has interviewed and/or produced interviews with a host of newsmakers and entertainers including: Alice Walker, Iyanla Vanzant, Eric Jerome Dickey, Mary Monroe, comedian Luenell, Adam Savage, filmmaker Malcolm Spellman, Star Wars: Rogue One screenwriter Gary Whitta, author Aiden Thomas, Star Wars author Mike Chen, Star Trek: Lower Decks Executive Producer Mike McMahan, iconic Star Trek fans Bjo and John Trimble, Edward James Olmos, Benjamin Bratt, cartoonist Lalo Alcaraz, Erika Alexander, U.S. Poet Laureate Tracy K. Smith, music executive Matthew Knowles, Kelly Rowland, Common, Fantastic Negrito, country artist Miko Marks, Oscar-winning director Bill Condon, Muppet performer Dave Goelz, RuPaul's Drag Race contestant Lady Camden, activist Alicia Garza, civil-rights leader Myrlie Evers-Williams, Van Jones, and everyday people making a difference in the world.
+Jeneé has interviewed and/or produced interviews with a host of newsmakers and entertainers including: Alice Walker, Iyanla Vanzant, Eric Jerome Dickey, author Mary Monroe, Luenell, Margaret Cho, Adam Savage, filmmaker Malcolm Spellman, Star Wars: Rogue One screenwriter Gary Whitta, author Aiden Thomas, Star Wars author Mike Chen, Star Trek: Lower Decks Executive Producer Mike McMahan, iconic Star Trek fans Bjo and John Trimble, Edward James Olmos, Benjamin Bratt, cartoonist Lalo Alcaraz, Erika Alexander, U.S. Poet Laureate Tracy K. Smith, music executive Matthew Knowles, Kelly Rowland, Common, Fantastic Negrito, country artist Miko Marks, Oscar-winning director Bill Condon, Muppet performer Dave Goelz, RuPaul's Drag Race contestant Lady Camden, attorney/her father Christopher Darden, activist Alicia Garza, civil-rights leader Myrlie Evers-Williams, Van Jones, and everyday people making a difference in the world.

 When A Purple Rose Blooms (Nomadic Press) is a collection of poetry and essays about Jeneé's experience with Black womanhood.
 Jeneé is a former National Book Foundation summer writing fellow.